 HOW TO MAKE IT

 Heat up one tablespoon olive oil in a Dutch oven until it shimmers, on low heat.
-Add onion, celery, carrot, salt and pepper, and bring to medium heat, for 10 minutes.
-Make a little empty spot in the middle of your pot, melt duck fat, and cook garlic for 1-2 minutes, until fragrant.
+Add onion, celery, carrot, salt and pepper, duck fat, and bring to medium heat, for 10 minutes.
+Make a little empty spot in the middle of your pot, melt butter, and cook garlic for 1-2 minutes, until fragrant.

 Add chicken stock and split peas, bring to a boil, cover and simmer one hour, stirring on occasion.
 Add 4 cups of (preferably hot) water, cover again and cook for another hour.
 Using an immersion blender, you can blend all or just 1/2 half of the soup it for a desired consistency.
 Blending half is my favorite because I enjoy eating the small pieces of vegetables in my soup; as you can see, this is a matter of taste.